Focused Estate, Elder, and LLC Services for Oakland and Macomb Families

-You gain control and privacy over your assets while avoiding probate with a trust-based estate plan.
-Your plan allows you to efficiently manage debts and expenses, distribute gifts on your terms, protect your beneficiaries through staggered distributions, and name guardians for your children with a pour-over will.
+A trust‑based plan provides control and privacy while helping you avoid probate.
+It allows you to manage debts and expenses, distribute gifts on your terms, protect beneficiaries with staggered distributions, and name guardians for minor children through a pour‑over will.

-With a will-based estate plan, you ensure your wishes are fulfilled through probate.
-Your plan allows you to manage debts and expenses, designate how your assets are distributed, name guardians for your children, and efficiently and effectively use the probate process to carry out your goals.
+A will‑based plan ensures your wishes are carried out through the probate process.
+It lets you manage debts and expenses, decide how assets are distributed, name guardians for your children, and use probate efficiently to implement your goals.

 Michigan law for the creation, modification, and termination of trusts, including requirements and trustee powers.